GerritCodeReview/plugins_multi-site/DESIGN.md

 When no specific implementation is provided, then the [Global Ref-DB Noop implementation](#global-ref-db-noop-implementation) then libModule interfaces are mapped to internal no-ops implementations.

-- **replication plugin**: enables asynchronous push replication of the _Git repositories_ across sites.
+- **replication plugin**:This can be either the *replication plugin* which enables asynchronous push replication of the _Git repositories_, or the *pull replication plugin* which enables asynchronous pull replication of the _Git repositories_.

-- **pull replication plugin**: enables the synchronous replication of the _Git repositories_ across sites.
+  As far as we're aware, most installations use *pull replication*.

 - **web-session broker plugin**: supports the storage of _active sessions_ to a message broker topic, which is then broadcasted across sites.